 You can also use the scaled-down version without the visuals.

 You can even go for the picture-in-line style.

-There are lots of ways you can go about with this.
+There are lots of ways you can go about this.
 As I started to investigate this, I found out that there was no documentation about this.
-There was surprisingly nothing about this on the Microsoft community, where you can almost always find something that will answer your question.
+There was surprisingly nothing about this in the Microsoft community, where you can almost always find something that will answer your question.

 I had to explore this one primarily on my own.
 In this blog, I want to show you what I did with it and walk you through how to use it in case you’re interested in applying it to your own reports.

 This was my entry for Challenge #7 using the Query on Timeline visual.

 The bottom left visual has this key: the orange was for purchase order dates, the medium blue was receivables, and the dark blue was invoice dates.

 Each of the purchase orders has multiple materials with different delivery dates and different invoice dates.
 Everything is fully dynamic so if you select on another purchase order, you can see that the visual changes and you can filter it by material.

 You can also move out of focus to see the full range of dates associated with the different receivables and invoices.

 If you click through any of these icons, it will actually take you to their page.
 For example, if you click on the invoice…